ecotoolorg/hovering-images-webcomponent/README.md

 # Hovering Images Web Component

-A flexible Web Component that overlays multiple images with a hovering depth effect.
+A flexible Web Component that overlays and blends multiple images over each other with a hovering depth effect.
 Each image can be individually configured with its own animation properties.
 No limit on the number of images!

 ## Install